CLSA/data_repository_organizer/README.md

 path: /supplementary/ ... .jpeg
 notes: bmd is "body mass measurement"
 notes: this data isn't valid until a non-paired analysis is done and DICOM image exported from Apex
+notes: participant images can be created with the create_dxa_for_participant.php script
+notes: dean wrote a script to convert to jpeg, not sure if we need those

 dxa whole body 2 (BCA)
 ----------------------